 If you are new to Arduino, download the Arduino IDE (Integrated Development Environment) from Arduino.
 The tutorials for beginners can be seen in this Arduino tutorial.
 The Arduino code for the following project is here: DIY_SmartHome.
 The code is really simple, here it checks the incoming Bluetooth signal via the Bluetooth module and then compares (ASCII values) using an “if” statement with previously defined values.
 If it matches the value, the relay is activated using the “digitalWrite(pin,HIGH)” command, which passes 5V to the Arduino digital pin.
 PLEASE NOTE: SINCE THE BLUETOOTH MODULE IS CONNECTED TO THE RX AND TX PINS OF THE ARDUINO, THE MODULE SHOULD BE REMOVED WHILE UPLOADING THE CODE FROM PC TO THE ARDUINO.
 THE MODULE SHOULD BE CONNECTED ONCE THE UPLOAD IS COMPLETE.
 Upload the code to your Arduino board, then follow step 5.

 Downloading the Android Application and Setting Up Bluetooth

-Note the name of your device , in this case it is “HC-06″.
+Note the name of your device, in this case, it is “HC-06″.
 After pairing with the system, go to the “DIY SmartHome” application and enter the name of your Bluetooth module you noted earlier (case-sensitive) and click “OK”.
-After that, the phone will get connected to your system , and on clicking the respective buttons, the appliances turn ON/OFF.
+After that, the phone will get connected to your system, and by clicking the respective buttons, the appliances turn ON/OFF.
 Have fun with your new DIY Android Home Automation system!